lamw/vmware-explore-2024-session-urls/vmware-explore-us.md

-# VMware Explore 2024 Last Vegas Breakout Session URLs
+# VMware Explore 2024 Las Vegas Breakout Session URLs

 Here is a summary of all VMware Explore Last Vegas 2024 Breakout session in an easy to search and view.
 Enjoy!